mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 Functions can return zero or more values.
+When there are no return values, the list of return types is omitted.
+When there is one return values, its type is provided,
+but the parentheses around it are optional and typically omitted.
-When there is more than one return value, the types
+When there are multiple return value, the types
-must be surrounded by parentheses and separated by commas
+must be surrounded by parentheses and separated by commas.

 For example,

 ```go